partigabor/aromatica-old/content/items/long_pepper.md

 bibFile = "static/files/bibliography.json"
 +++

->The spike-like cluster of fruits of Piper longum from India; fruit of Piper longumSee also Java long pepper.
+>The spike-like cluster of fruits of Piper longum from India; fruit of Piper longum.
+See also Java long pepper.

 <center>